CiVa01/InfVisProject/README.md

 # Final project Information Visualisation
 The repository for the final project of the Information Visualisation Masters course taught at the University of Utrecht.
-By Rob den Besten, Cis & Floris Buchel
+By Rob den Besten, Cis van Aken & Floris Buchel

 **Domain selection**